joshuaflanagan/pr-check/README.md

 Monitors Slack for messages that refer to a Pull Request.
 When that Pull Request is approved, adds a reaction emoji to each of the messages that mentioned it.

+## How it works

+1. Slack sends a POST to the service's `/slack` endpoint any time a `github.com` URL is mentioned.
+The service records that mention as Pull Request URL, the Slack channel the message was posted in, and the timestamp of the message (which is Slack's unique identifier).

+2. GitHub sends a POST to the service's `/github` endpoint any time a Pull Request is approved.
+The service records the Pull Request URL as an approval.

+3. The system makes an API call to Slack to add a reaction emoji to each mention of an approved Pull Request.

+> * Note that steps 1 and 2 can happen in any order, and both will trigger step 3.

 ## Development requirements

 Install serverless globally